Overclocking Electrostatic Generative Models: Method

-\end{proposition} This minimax problem forms the foundation of our \method\ framework.
-Crucially, the inner maximization over $\psi$ is equivalent to training a student denoising model $\hat{\mathbf{y}}_\psi$ on the generator's distribution $p_\theta(\mathbf{y})$ using the standard PFGM++ objective~\eqref{eq:pfgmpp_objective_denoising}, up to the weighting function $\lambda(r)$.
+This minimax problem forms the foundation of our \method\ framework.
+Crucially, the inner maximization over $\psi$ is equivalent to minimizing the student denoising loss on the generator's distribution $p_\theta(\mathbf{y})$ using the standard PFGM++ objective~\eqref{eq:pfgmpp_objective_denoising}, up to the weighting function $\lambda(r)$.